codeflood/chel/docs/structures.md

     command parameter1 parameter2

-To include a space in a parameter, enclose the parameter in parentheses.
+To include a space in a parameter, enclose the parameter with round brackets.

     command (parameter with space)

-Parentheses can also span multiple lines, to allow multi-line parameters.
+Round brackets can also span multiple lines, to allow multi-line parameters.

     command (
         parameter